notracking/hosts-blocklists/README.md

  - malware hosts
  - tracking servers

-Dupes and incorrect entries are removed from this list and it is maintained in such way that it should not break any usefull weebsites or mobile apps.
+Dupes and incorrect entries are removed from this list and it is maintained in such way that it should not break any usefull websites or mobile apps.

 # Download
  - Hosts file (0.0.0.0): https://raw.github.com/notracking/hosts-blocklists/master/combined.txt